 You must keep a record of:

-- Money a director gives to the company, other than payments for shares.
+- Money a director gives to the company, other than payments for any shares they take

-This record is typically kept in the form of a director’s loan account.
-It may be subject to certain tax responsibilities, depending on the amount of money concerned.
+This record is typically kept in the form of a Director’s Loan Account.
+It may be subject to certain tax liabilities, depending on the amount of money in question.

-Director’s loan account in credit or zero balance
+Director’s loan account in credit or with zero balance

 An overdrawn director’s loan account

 If a director removes more money than they put into the business (other than as a salary, dividends, or expenses), the withdrawal is treated as a benefit and classed as a director’s loan.
 The Director’s Loan Account is subsequently overdrawn.